Artificial intelligence arms race

-A military artificial intelligence arms race is an economic and military competition between two or more states to develop and deploy advanced AI technologies and lethal autonomous weapons systems (LAWS).
+A military artificial intelligence arms race is a technological, economic, and military competition between two or more states to develop and deploy advanced AI technologies and lethal autonomous weapons systems (LAWS).
 The goal is to gain a strategic or tactical advantage over rivals, similar to previous arms races involving nuclear or conventional military technologies.
 Since the mid-2010s, many analysts have noted the emergence of such an arms race between superpowers for better AI technology and military AI, driven by increasing geopolitical and military tensions.

 An AI arms race is sometimes placed in the context of an AI Cold War between the United States and China.
 Several influential figures and publications have emphasized that whoever develops artificial general intelligence (AGI) first could dominate global affairs in the 21st century.
 Russian President Vladimir Putin stated that the leader in AI will "rule the world."
-Experts and analysts—from researchers like Leopold Aschenbrenner to institutions like Lawfare and Foreign Policy—warn that the AGI race between major powers like the U.S. and China could reshape geopolitical power.
+Researchers and experts, such as Leopold Aschenbrenner and Adrian Pecotic respectively, warn that the AGI race between major powers like the United States and China could reshape geopolitical power.
 This includes AI for surveillance, autonomous weapons, decision-making systems, cyber operations, and more.

 Terminology

-Lethal autonomous weapons systems use artificial intelligence to identify and kill human targets without human intervention.
-LAWS have colloquially been called "slaughterbots" or "killer robots".
+As noted in the entry lethal autonomous weapon, the concept of "autonomous" within that term is ambiguous and can vary substantially between different scholars, nations and organizations.
+There is no definition of lethal autonomous weapon systems that is generally agreed upon among different countries.
+Lethal autonomous weapon systems often use artificial intelligence to identify and kill human targets without human intervention, and LAWS have colloquially been called "slaughterbots" or killer robots.
+However, few LAWS are, in fact, fully autonomous, with most still having a "human in the loop."
 Broadly, any competition for superior AI is sometimes framed as an "arms race".
 Advantages in military AI overlap with advantages in other sectors, as countries pursue both economic and military advantages, as per previous arms races throughout history.